Current (and recently finished) Research Projects.

 Development of a high resolution microbial mat sampler (NSF)

-This is a collaborative project with scientists at the Woods Hole Oceanographic Institute to develop a new sampler for deep-sea microbial mats that can sample at sub-centimeter, and collect multiple independent samples.
+This is a collaborative project with scientists at the Woods Hole Oceanographic Institution to develop a new sampler for deep-sea microbial mats that can sample at sub-centimeter, and collect multiple independent samples.

 Study of hydrothermal vent Fe-oxidizing microbial mat communities (NSF)